HDVinnie/Torrent-Tracker-Platforms/README.md

 ## Tracker/Announce Only

+- [Torrust Tracker](https://github.com/torrust/torrust-tracker) - A lightweight but incredibly powerful and feature-rich BitTorrent tracker made using Rust.

 - [Mika](https://github.com/leighmacdonald/mika) - Go based torrent tracker using redis for a backend and designed for private site use.

 - [Ocelot](https://github.com/WhatCD/Ocelot) - Ocelot is a BitTorrent tracker written in C++ for the Gazelle project.
 It supports requests over TCP and can only track IPv4 peers.